5 min read

 Email made work asynchronous.
 Shared documents made editing multiplayer.
 Slack compressed team communication into channels.
 Zoom made remote work viable for teams that previously depended on physical presence.

 The strategy conversation lives in Slack.
 The actual decision lives in a doc.
 The task lives in a project board.
 The customer context lives in a CRM.
 The meeting recording lives somewhere else.
-The reasoning behind the decision lives mostly in people's heads.
+The source context behind the decision lives mostly in people's heads.

 Digital collaboration solved distance, but it created fragmentation.